anaramirli/predict-soccer-ball-location/README.md

 The data is provided by an optical  tracking  system  developed  by start-up  company [Sentio  Sports  Analytics](https://sentiosports.com/).

+This study is partially supported by TUBITAK under the grant number 118C019 and by ODTÜ BAP under project code YÖP-312- 2018-2816.

 The project contains data analysis, features construction, model development and testing files written using python.

 Project consists of 3 models: